yuliasid/Trending-NFT-Collections-Base/README.md

-# NFT Collection Ranking on Base Blockchain
+# NFT Collection Ranking on Base

 ## Project Overview
 This project analyzes NFT collections on the Base, ranking them based on minting activity and creator influence using the EigenTrust algorithm.